CTA THE FIRST TERMINAL WORLDWIDE TO BE CERTIFIED WITH THE CTQS STANDARD

 In 2008 CTA became the first terminal worldwide to be certified with the new CTQS standard.
 Given the growing size of container ships, issues such as speed, safety and cost efficiency of container terminals are more important than ever.
 The CTQS certification system measures and documents performance level and quality standards of container terminals.

-The certification according to CTQS showed that CTA’s process organization and performance met the requirements.
+The certification according to CTQS showed that CTA’s process organisation and performance met the requirements.
 At the same time, the certification stimulated the CTA team to further improve performance.

 The first audit results showed that terminal operation is structured transparently.
 It is largely automated and dominated by clear information and communication structures as well as goal-oriented actions.
 The second terminal extension shows that terminal technology is continuously developing.